aderaaij/totallystatical/readme.md

 * `gulp-images`
 * `gulp-svgstore`

-### scripts
+### webpack:watch
-Concatenates, uglifies and distributes `.js` files to build folder.
-* `gulp-concat`
-* `gulp-rename`
-* `gulp-uglify`
+Watches, prefixes, compiles, minifies and all the other magical JS things
-* `gulp-if`
+* `webpack`

-### scripts:standalone
-Distributes standalone scripts to the build folder.
-Use for modernizr or other scripts that should be included standalone.

-Plugins:
-* `gulp-changed`
+* `babel-preset-env`

-### styles 💃
+### 💃 styles
 Compile `/sass` folder to css, autoprefix and add sourcemaps for debugging.
 In the corresponding config file it's possible to define node modules with `includePaths` to easily define them with `@imports` in your .scss file.
-By default, the following paths are added"
+By default, the following paths are added:

 * `./node_modules/normalize-scss/sass/`
 * `./node_modules/susy/sass/`
 * `./node_modules/breakpoint-sass/stylesheets/`

-Images should be added with the following path: `../../assets/img/test.jpg` due to some unfixed misconfiguration with the rev'ing (see Bugs and Todo's)

 Plugins:
 * `gulp-sass`